 A domain name is within 60 days (or a lesser period to be determined) after being transferred (apart from being transferred back to the original Registrar in cases where both Registrars so agree and/or where a decision in the dispute resolution process so directs).
 "Transferred" shall only mean that an inter-registrar transfer has occurred in accordance with the procedures of this policy.

+The Registrar of Record must deny a transfer request in the following circumstances:

+Pending UDRP Action

+Court order by a court of competent jurisdiction.

+Pending dispute related to a previous transfer pursuant to the Transfer Dispute Resolution Policy.

 Instances when the requested change of Registrar may not be denied include, but are not limited to:

 Nonpayment for a pending or future registration period